Announcing GA of Elastic distribution of the OpenTelemetry Java Agent

-Elastic announces the Elastic distribution of the OpenTelemetry (OTel) Java Agent, a fully OTel-compatible agent with a rich set of useful additional features.
+Elastic announces general availability of the Elastic distribution of the OpenTelemetry (OTel) Java Agent, a fully OTel-compatible agent with a rich set of useful additional features.

 Until now, Elastic users looking to monitor their Java services through automatic instrumentation had two options: the proprietary Elastic APM Java agent or the vanilla OTel Java agent.
 While both agents offer robust capabilities and have reached a high level of maturity, each has its distinct advantages and limitations.
 The OTel Java agent provides extensive instrumentation across a broad spectrum of frameworks and libraries, is highly extensible, and natively emits OTel data.
 Conversely, the Elastic APM Java agent includes several powerful features absent in the OTel Java agent.